When my husband and I got married, we had over six figures of student loan debt. It wasn’t exactly the ideal way to

 If you already have a very low rate or you shop around and find that you can’t qualify for a lower one, then refinancing is not for you.
 You definitely don’t want to refinance for a higher rate!

 If your credit history is preventing you from getting a better student loan refinance rate, take the next 6-12 months and work on boosting your credit score so you can try again in the future.

 The federal government has programs in place that borrowers can take advantage of if they run into financial hardship and can’t pay their monthly loan payments anymore.
 Private companies aren’t always so understanding.

-If you’re struggling to make your student loan payments and legitimately fear the day is coming where you won’t be able to pay, I wouldn’t refinance from a public loan to a private one.
+If you’re struggling to make your student loan payments and legitimately fear the day is coming when you won’t be able to pay, I wouldn’t refinance from a public loan to a private one.

 I can entirely relate to the feeling that you’re never going to get those loans paid off.
 I understand the anxiety that comes with seeing the amount that you owe increasing each month rather than decreasing because your interest rate is so high.